Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 This section will focus on setting up a local projects folder using the terminal.

+!!! note

-**Note:** The terms command prompt and terminal are interchangable, as Windows calls the terminal "command prompt".
-However, most developers use the term terminal, so we will be using the term terminal in this tutorial in preparation for your computer science degree.
+    The terms "command prompt" and "terminal" are **interchangable**.
+Windows calls it the "command prompt", whereas developers often use the word "terminal".
+This document will describe the application as the "terminal" in this tutorial in preparation for your computer science degree.

+!!! warning

+    You must be on a **Windows** operating system to follow this guide without any errors.
+If you are on a **Mac** or **Linux** operating system, then the following steps may not work for you.

 ## Opening the Terminal

 This section will focus on how to open terminal on a computer with a Windows operating system.

-1. Click on the Windows icon on the bottom left of your screen to access the Start menu.
+1.  **Click** on the Windows icon on the bottom left of your screen to access the Start menu.
     ![windows start menu](./assets/setupS1.png)

     !!! note